Northern Business Achievement Awards

 Free to Feed is a not-for-profit social enterprise, founded in 2015, that helps people seeking asylum to find meaningful employment and facilitate community interconnectivity.
 It runs two dynamic training, employment and professional development programs and provides a nurturing and empowering work environment designed to build a strong and supportive community.

-The Mushroom Place, nominated by Darebin City Council
+The Mushroom Place, nominated by City of Darebin

 Family owned and operated since 1987, The Mushroom Place is a grower and supplier of a wide variety of mushrooms.
 Employing a diverse workforce of over 130 people, their focus is to ensure customers receive the highest grade product that is harvested from the bed, packaged and available within 24 hours.